-The Department Administrator is a key member of the Department’s management team, working across the full breadth of the Department’s operations, supporting the Head of Department in developing the strategic priorities of the Department, and having lead responsibility for all administrative operations of the Department.
-The Department Administrator's areas of responsibility include:
+The Head of Administration is a key member of the Department’s management team, working across the full breadth of the Department’s operations, supporting the Head of Department in developing the strategic priorities of the Department, and having lead responsibility for all administrative operations of the Department.
+The Head of Administration's areas of responsibility include:

 Strategy and Planning

 1. To develop and implement strategies in support of the Department’s priorities and in pursuit of continued success in teaching and research.

 2. To prepare and administer the Department’s budget and five year plan, liaising with the University’s Finance Office as required, managing financial systems and assisting with the development and implementation of long-term financial strategies to meet the Department’s objectives.